vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

     Frasia ya farai AT THE TIERE PEN Fhte q. by R. (on 1) p.
 108, Purina p.
 14, Ç. a. p.
 92, . p.
 43. देवल has the same verse except that the last quarter is ऊनं ग्रासत्रयेण तु.
 The word F a refers to the observance of celibacy and the like.
 Acc, to a well koowo verse met urna ...
 TETUUTETTAD ETTFOT: II (q. by 314.
 9. & II.
 4. 9-13), the person observing a should not eat more tban 32 or 28 morsels even if he is a householder.
 318: 71 g a91 दिनार्धादुपरितमो मध्याहो मुख्यः कालः, तदूर्वमस्तमनावधिौणः 'दिनार्धसमयेऽतीते' इति TAIC, T I T. (op it p.
 109).

-E kabhakta

 101

-LUCAS

-sunset.
-Works like the Nirnayāmrta, Smrtikaustubha (pp. 9-10) approve of the division into five parts, and hold that ekabhakta means taking food at sometime between the 13th and 18th ghati of the day (of 30 ghatīs).258 When ekabhakta is merely an alternative to strict upavāsa on ekādasi, food must be taken on the tithi on which the fast would have been observed if the performer were able to undergo it.
-The same 259 rule applies to nakta as a substitute for upavāsa.

 Ekabhakta is also a vrata independently performed (without reference to ekādaśī).
 The Anusāsanaparva (chap.
 106 verses 17-30) declares the rewards secured by observing ekabhakta in each month from Mārgaśīrsa to Kārtika and Anuśāsanaparva (chap.
 107. 13-126) dilates upon the fruits of observing ekabhakta on each of the thirty days of a month.
 The Kștyakalpataru on vrata (pp. 457-468) sets out practically the whole of Anuśāsana parva chap.
 107 (which the editor appears not to have noticed) and Hemādri on vrata vol. II. pp. 930-931 does the same.
 The Krtyakalpataru (on vrata pp. 419-421), the Krtyaratnākara (pp. 406-7 and later on) and Hemādri on vrata (vol. II pp. 748–798) quote Anuśāsana 106.
 17–30 about ekabhakta in different months at different places.